 Anti-Judaism is the blanket rejection of Judaism, primarily for religious motives.
 In the Catholic Church, it was not ended until the Second Vatican Council (1962-1965).

-A great pioneer for the integration of Jews in Europe was the far too little known and valued philosopher Moses Mendelssohn (1729-1786, cf. "Short, concise, curious" page 366 "The almost forgotten genius").
-More known is unfortunately the "herald of biological racism” and “inventor of the Aryan master race”, the French Count Joseph Arthur Comte de Gobineau (1816-1882).
+A great pioneer for the integration of the Jews in Europe was the much too little known and appreciated philosopher Moses Mendelssohn (1729-1786, cf. "Short, concise, curious" page 366 "The almost forgotten genius").
+More known is unfortunately the "herald of biological racism" and "inventor of the Aryan master race", the French Count Joseph Arthur Comte de Gobineau (1816-1882).

-The murder of the Jews by the National Socialists arose from folkish delusions that only arose in the 19th century (cf. 18).
+The murder of Jews by the National Socialists sprang from völkisch delusions that first emerged in the 19th century (cf. ).

-I am well aware that esotericists only see the facade in the Bible, behind which lies the actual, occult secret doctrine, which the orthodox study zealously.
-But here I am looking at the Old Testament as it is generally read.
-It is also to be expected of a spiritually inspired religious writing can also be expected to be written in simple, understandable words without ulterior motives.
-See.
-"Philon of Alexandria and the search for meaning" under "History of Religion".
+I am well aware that esotericists see in the Bible only the facade behind which lies the real, the occult secret doctrine which strict believers study assiduously.
+But here I consider the Old Testament as it is generally read.
+It is also to be expected of a spiritually inspired religious writing that it should have been written in simple, understandable terms, without ulterior motives.
+Cf. "Philon of Alexandria and the search for meaning" under "History of Religion".

-There was mass murders as early as the Stone Age, and since then aggression and violence have been major factors in world history; with almost all peoples on all inhabited continents.
-Religion and philosophy often provided the ideologies required for this.
+Mass murders already existed in the Stone Age, and since then aggression and violence have been decisive factors of world history; with almost all peoples on all inhabited continents.
+Religion and philosophy often provided the necessary ideologies.